 The dancers!
 The lights!
 The sequins!
 Dave Arch and his band!
 For any Strictly Come Dancing fan, attending a taping of the show in person would be a dream come true.

-2018’s edition of Strictly Come Dancing will be the hit show’s 16th series.
-Celebrities such as Joe Sugg, Kate Silverton and Lee Ryan are lacing up their dancing shoes.
+2019’s edition of Strictly Come Dancing will be the hit show’s 17th series.
+Celebrities such as Anneka Rice, James Cracknell, and Catherine Tyldesley are lacing up their dancing shoes.

-There will also be three new professional dancers this year.
-Following the departures of Brendan Cole and Chloe Hewitt, the show has added Italian champ Graziano Di Prima, South African Johannes Radebe and Russian-born Luba Mushtuk.
+There will also be a new professional dancers this year.
+Following the departure of Pasha Kovalev, the show has added Chinese dance champ Nancy Xu.

 So, if you want a chance of seeing all the Strictly dancers and judges in person – as well as Tess, Claudia and all the celeb contestants – here’s what you need to know.